-Fig. 14: Analysis of the matrix of submissions for detection: tvmonitor.
+Fig. 14 Analysis of the matrix of submissions for detection: tymonitor.
 Each row corresponds to one of the detection methods submitted since 2009.
 The columns correspond to the instances of objects of the class, with black indicating a missed detection.
-Six different groups of test images have been highlighted in red. (a-f) A selection of images from the different groups.
-The groups are ordered by increasing difficulty.
+Six different groups of test images have been highlighted in red. \mathbf{a} - \mathbf{f} A selection of images from the different groups.
+The groups are ordered by increasing difficulty (Color figure online)